 The national status map below is organized by jurisdiction and shows areas that have approved plans (green), plans approvable pending adoption (APA) (light green), plans that will expire within 30 days (yellow) and expired plans (red).

 * In 2008, the Marshall Islands (RMI) and the Federated States of Micronesia (FSM) were incorporated under a compact agreement between FEMA and the United States Agency for International Development (USAID) and the State Mitigation Plan requirement is optional for these territories.

-As of June 30, 2014, ten states have FEMA-approved Enhanced State Mitigation Plans.
+As of September 30, 2014, 11 states have FEMA-approved Enhanced State Mitigation Plans.
 States with Enhanced Mitigation Plans have demonstrated a comprehensive mitigation program and are eligible for an increased amount of mitigation funding following a disaster declaration.
-States with Enhanced Mitigation Plans as of June 30, 2014, are:
+States with Enhanced Mitigation Plans as of September 30, 2014, are: